-Individuals are required to immediately notify the state Department of Social Services (DSS) whenever they have reasonable cause to believe a child under eighteen years of age may be a victim of abuse.
+Individuals are required to immediately notify the state Department of Children and Families (DCF) whenever they have reasonable cause to believe a child under eighteen years of age may be a victim of abuse.

-If you choose to immediately notify your superior (or some other person of authority) where you work, that person becomes responsible for notifying DSS of the suspected abuse; however, if your superior is not available, You must file a report with DSS.
+If you choose to immediately notify your superior (or some other person of authority) where you work, that person becomes responsible for notifying DCF of the suspected abuse; however, if your superior is not available, You must file a report with DCF.

 The law is designed to always give a child the benefit of the doubt, so even if you are in doubt as to whether or not a child is actually being abused, you should still file a report - it could save a life!